Should I File Bankruptcy? | 10 Points to Guide You to Decide

 Of course, once you decide should you file for bankruptcy, you are free to file bankruptcy on your own.
 That is your right.
 But!
 Beware the lure of thinking that because you can do your own taxes, you can do your own bankruptcy forms.

-There are many legal decisions to make just in the listing of your assets: what value do I list?
-What I paid?
-What it’s worth now?
-What I can get at a garage sale?
+There are many legal decisions to make just in the listing of your assets: which value do I list?
+Do I list what I paid?
+Or what it’s worth now?
+Maybe the price I can get at a garage sale?
 Do I need to list every CD and Bluray I own?

 And this doesn’t even get into the topic of bankruptcy exemptions and protecting your assets.
 Let alone the Department of Justice‘s complicated Means Test!
 Making a wrong move could cost you possession of your goods and property.